Sage-of-Mirrors/Custom-Wind-Waker-Player-Models/models/Niko/readme.txt

 Niko comes from OneShot, a very impactful game that I played during a sad time in my life several years ago.
 It has stuck with me ever since.
 I can't recommend it enough, it's an excellent experience.

-The mod replaces the following items:
+This mod replaces the following items:
 Bombs -> The Sun
+Deku Leaf -> Alula's Feather
+Hero's Charm -> Barrens' Gas Mask
 Power Bracelets -> Golden Clovers
-Perhaps replace the Hero's Charm with the Barren's gas mask in a future update?

 Thank You: